wvanbreukelen/ZermeloRoosterPHP/README.md

 A PHP wrapper for the Zermelo API to get information out of the Zermelo zportal.

+Let me now what you did build with it, I am really curious :)

 Create a pull request if you like to contribute, or create if you have any issues so I can help you out :)

 Also, have a look at the following rewrites in other languages: